North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 \subsection{Market-clearing assumptions}

 The market model introduced in Section \ref{sec:marketmodel} is used for day-ahead market clearing.
 Ancillary services, intra-day and regulating power markets are not considered in the simulations.

 The day-ahead market clearing problem is formulated as economic dispatch with transmission grid constraints.
 The objective is to maximize social welfare, intended as the sum of consumer and producer surplus.
 The load included in the transmission model is considered inelastic, with a large value of lost load (VOLL) set to 3000 Eur/MWh.
-An additional 10\% of demand is considered responsive to the clearing price, with a linear utility function varying with the total inelastic demand, i.e. the slope of the line connecting 3000 Eur/MWh to 0 Eur/MWh in a range equal to 10\% of the total demand.
-Generator cost functions are modelled with linear coefficients which have been selected based on the fuel-type according to \cite{JENSEN2017}, while CO2-related costs have not been included in the cost functions.
+An additional 20\% of demand is considered responsive to the clearing price, with a linear utility function varying with the total inelastic demand, i.e. the slope of the line connecting 3000 Eur/MWh to 0 Eur/MWh in a range equal to 10\% of the total demand.
+Generator cost functions are modelled with linear coefficients which have been selected based on the fuel-type according to \citet{JENSEN2017}, and scaled-up to consider the latest projections of CO2-related costs from the 2022 TYNDP of \citet{TYNDP2022} (CO2 price is set to 70 EUR/tonne, with emission coefficients from the \citet{JRC_CO2}).
 We consider a market with perfect competition, meaning that all generators behave truthfully and their bids truly reflect their marginal costs of production.
 We do not consider subsidies from different governments and, as a result, RES participate in the market bidding at zero-marginal cost.

 The constraints included in the formulation are only related to the maximum generation or consumption capacities of the market participants.
 No technical constraints, such as ramping limits, online and offline minimum duration periods and start-up and shut-down costs, are included in the model.
 Exchanges between bidding zones are calculated by means of PTDF using a linear power flow model.
 No transmission losses are included in the model.